La grande dissimulation ovni soviétique

 In Moscow, a group of UFO enthusiasts organized a private study committee.
 The chief mover evidently was Feliks Zigel, an astronomy professor at the Moscow Aviation Institute.
 A retired general, Porfiny Stolyarov, was chosen chairman, and it is by that name ("the Stolyarov Committee") that the group is known.
 After a series of very successful public meetings, the group was invited to appear on Moscow National Television on November 10.
 There, they invited watchers nationwide to send in reports of UFO sightings for scientific analysis.
 It is primarily from that body of reports that 10 years later the Gindilis team selected 256 most typical for analysis.

-So by late 1967 the Soviet government was faced with the uncomfortable prospect of its citizens scanning the skies and reporting all strange lights they saw -- and all with official approval.
+So by late en the Soviet government was faced with the uncomfortable prospect of its citizens scanning the skies and reporting all strange lights they saw -- and all with official approval.
 Yet many of these lights were being caused by activities Moscow did not want to acknowledge.
 What started out as an ill-considered but apparently harmless pandering to public curiosity now must have seemed to be getting out of control.

 It wasn't just the FOBS spaceshots that needed coverups.
 The top secret new military satellite center at Plesetsk north of Moscow had opened the year before for polar-orbit spy satellites.
 Sooner or later, one was bound to be launched in twilight when its sunlit rocket exhaust plumes would standout like a torch in the sky.
 With the sanctioned UFO mania sweeping the USSR, such reports were bound to be published widely, betraying strong hints about the hitherto concealed existence of the military space center.